microsoft/api-guidelines/Guidelines.md

 ### 11.1.
 JSON formatting standardization for primitive types
 Primitive values MUST be serialized to JSON following the rules of [RFC8259][rfc-8259].

 **Important note for 64bit integers:** JavaScript will silently truncate integers larger than `Number.MAX_SAFE_INTEGER` (2^53-1) or numbers smaller than `Number.MIN_SAFE_INTEGER` (-2^53+1).
-If the service is expected to return integer values outside the range of safe values, strongly consider returning the value as a string in order to maximize interoperability and avoid data loss.
+If the service is expected to return integer values outside the range of safe values, strongly consider returning the value as a string to maximize interoperability and avoid data loss.

 ### 11.2.
 Guidelines for dates and times
 #### 11.2.1.
 Producing dates
-Services MUST produce dates using the `DateLiteral` format, and SHOULD use the `Iso8601Literal` format unless there are compelling reasons to do otherwise.
+Services MUST produce dates using the `DateLiteral` format and SHOULD use the `Iso8601Literal` format unless there are compelling reasons to do otherwise.
 Services that do use the `StructuredDateLiteral` format MUST NOT produce dates using the `T` kind unless BOTH the additional precision is REQUIRED, and ECMAScript clients are explicitly unsupported.
 (Non-Normative statement: When deciding which particular `DateKind` to standardize on, the approximate order of preference is `E, C, U, W, O, X, I, T`.
 This optimizes for ECMAScript, .NET, and C++ programmers, in that order.)